dhall-lang/dhall-lang/standard/semantics.md

 * `\r` → `\\r`
 * `\t` → `\\t`

+Carefully note that `$` is not escaped as `\$` since that is not a valid JSON escape sequence.

-... and escaping non-printable characters as their Unicode escape sequences:
+`Text/show` also escapes any non-printable characters as their Unicode escape
+sequences:

 * `\u0000`-`\u001F` → `\\u0000`-`\\u001F`

+... since that is the only valid way to represent them within the Dhall grammar.

 Or in other words: